-Fig. 8 Schematic of micromodel, The dimensions of micromodel are (6 x 6) cm
+Fig. 8 Schematic of micromodel, The dimensions of micromodel are $(6 \times 6) \text{ cm}^2$.

-3. Results and Discussions
+Results and Discussions Improvement Viscosity

-3.1 Improvement Viscosity

 The addition of divalent ions to surfactants and their interaction with oil results in a reduction in the viscosity of the crude oil.
 This observation indicates the compatibility of divalent ions with surfactants and enhances their effectiveness.
 When the viscosity of Newtonian fluids like oil decreases, the shear viscosity rate also diminishes.
 This correlation implies that the fluid can flow more quickly through the pores and fractures in rocks, leading to increased oil extraction from reservoirs.
 The reduction in the viscosity of crude oil due to the interaction between surfactants and ions signifies that the asphaltic heavy components of crude oil have transitioned into the emulsion phase.
 In contrast, the lighter components persist in the bulk of the oil.
 The purple line shows that a large part of the heavy and light components of crude oil during their interaction with the solution of surfactants and magnesium ions has caused them to become a suspension in the bulk phase of the oil, and this incompatibility has caused the up and down on this line.

-Fig. 9 Viscosity according to shear rate, Changes in oil viscosity in the vicinity of cedar and rosemary leaf solutions with 0.01 determining ions.
+In addition, Changes in oil viscosity in the vicinity of cedar and Rosemary leaf solutions with 0.01 determining ions by paying attention to viscosity according to shear rate, is shown in Fig. 9.